kuzzleio/kuzzle/doc/2/plugins/guides/controllers/index.md

       of objects.
 Each object is an API action, with the following properties:

       - verb: HTTP verb
-      - url: HTTP address.
+      - path (or "url"): HTTP path.
 Any parameter starting with a ':' will be made dynamic by Kuzzle (its value is stored in request.input.args)
       - controller: plugin controller name, as exposed in the "this.controllers" object
       - action: controller action to execute